a-longhi/ontology-evaluation/README.md

 ===========================
 The project implements metrics for evaluation of ontologies.

-# OQuaRE metrics
+# 1. OQuaRE metrics
-The metrics support the [OQuaRE] [1] ([Wiki][2]) ontology evaluation framework.
+The metrics support the [OQuaRE][1] ([Wiki][2]) ontology evaluation framework.
 Original definitions and formulas are improved and some of them corrected.
 This is the only known open source implementation of the evaluation framework.

-OQuaRE metrics:

-## LCOMOnto (Lack of Cohesion in Methods)
+## 1.1.
+LCOMOnto (Lack of Cohesion in Methods)
 Semantic and conceptual relatedness of classes.
 It can be used to measure the separation of responsibilities and independence of components of ontologies.
 Formula: